-- 2 cups loosely packed fresh basil leaves, stems removed
+- 2 cups basil leaves (loosely packed , stems removed)

-- 3 cloves fresh, peeled garlic, sliced in half
+- 3 cloves garlic (freshly peeled, sliced in half)

-- 3/4 cup good quality extra virgin olive oil (1/2 cup for pesto sauce and 1/4 cup to top pasta)
+- 3/4 cup extra virgin olive oil (1/2 cup for pesto sauce and 1/4 cup to top pasta)

 - Cook the gluten-free spaghetti according to package instructions.
 After rinsing and draining, return the cooked pasta to a large pan.

-- Toast the pine nuts: Place pine nuts in a medium size, heavy skillet and lightly brown over medium low heat.
-Stir occasionally and watch carefully- pine nuts go from golden brown to burned quickly!
+- Toast the pine nuts by placing them in a medium size, heavy skillet and lightly brown over medium low heat.
+Stir occasionally and watch carefully- pine nuts go from golden brown to burned quickly.

-- Assemble pasta dish: Pour the pesto sauce over the cooked pasta in a large pan on the stovetop.
+- Pour the pesto sauce over the cooked pasta in a large pan on the stovetop.
 Drizzle remaining 1/4 cup of olive oil over the pasta/pesto mixture and add remaining 1/2 cup toasted pine nuts.